Habropoda laboriosa

 Habropoda laboriosa, the southeastern blueberry bee, is a bee in the family Apidae.
 It is native to the eastern United States.
-It is regarded as the most efficient pollinator of southern rabbiteye blueberries, because the flowers require buzz pollination, and H. laboriosa is one of the few bees that exhibit this behavior.
+It is regarded as the most efficient pollinator of southern rabbit-eye blueberries, because the flowers require buzz pollination, and H. laboriosa is one of the few bees that exhibit this behavior.
 It is active for only a few weeks of the year, while the blueberries are in flower during early spring, when the temperature is warm and humid.
 H. laboriosa are solitary bees that live alone but nest in close proximity with other nests of their species.
-They have similar features to bumble bees, but they are smaller in size compared to them.
-H. laboriosa are arthropods so they have segmented bodies that are composed of the head, thorax, and abdomen.
+They have similar features to bumblebees, but are smaller in size compared to them.

 Taxonomy

-The southeastern blueberry bee was classified by Fabricius in 1804, the species name for it is Habropoda laboriosa, and it is an invertebrate belonging to the kingdom of Animalia.
-It belongs to the phylum Arthropoda which are characterized to have segmented bodies, and each segment is called tagma, including a head, thorax, and abdomen.
-The subphylum in which it belongs to is Hexapoda; these organisms have the ability to fly with wings starting at the thorax and have three pairs of legs.
-The class it belongs to is Insecta, and the order is Hymenoptera, which includes the ants, bees, wasps, and sawflies.
-The family is Apidae which also includes cuckoo, carpenter, digger, bumble, and honey bees.
-The subfamily is Apinae which includes honey, bumble, longhorn, orchid, and digger Bees.
+The southeastern blueberry bee was classified by Fabricius in 1804.
 Southeastern blueberry bees are considered mountain-digger bees which can be characterized into the genus Habropoda; the major plant that it pollinates are blueberry plants (Vaccinium), so the species name, laboriosa, is derived from that characteristic.

 Description

-H. laboriosa are solitary bees so they prefer to live alone but may be in close proximity to other nests.
-They dig their own tunnels in the ground that is a little wider than their bodies, and they may do it with the company of their own species.Usually, they choose spots where there is direct sunlight and low chances of flooding.
-Since they are solitary bees, the mother bee only provides food and nutrients to their own brood.
+H. laboriosa are solitary bees but may be in close proximity to other nests.
+They dig tunnels in the ground that are a little wider than their bodies, and they may do so in the company of their own species.
+Usually, they choose spots where there is direct sunlight and low chances of flooding.
+Since they are solitary bees, the mother bee only provides food and nutrients to her own brood.
 Blueberry bees are only active 3-5 weeks of the year and only produce one generation of offspring per year.

-They often resemble bumble bees, but are smaller in size.
-There are differences body size of the female versus male H. laboriosa.
-Females range from the lengths of 15.5 mm to 16mm whereas males are 13mm to 14mm in length.
-Females have a completely black head; in contrary, males are black but with a yellow clypeus.
+They often resemble bumblebees, but are smaller in size.
+There are differences in body size between females and males of the species.
+Females range from the lengths of 15.5 mm to 16 mm, whereas males are 13 mm to 14 mm in length.
+Females have a completely black head; in contrast, males are black but with a yellow clypeus.